robertarles/raslack/README.md

 * A slack webhook.
 Don't have one?
 Register a 'slack app' and a web hook here https://api.slack.com/apps
 * Put the webhook url in the config file here: ~/.raslack/slackconfig.json
-* The config file must be valid json that looks like this:
+* The config file must be valid json that looks like this: (format WILL change)

 ```json
 {